minhhoit/yacms/docs/caching-strategy.rst

     only have access to template tags and variables provided by a normal request context, with the exception of any variables passed to the template from a view function.
-Variables added via context processors such as the current request and via Mezzanine's settings will be available.
+Variables added via context processors such as the current request and via Yacms's settings will be available.
 Template tag libraries should be loaded inside these areas of content so as to make use of their template tags.